fewlinesco/node-web-libraries/packages/web/README.md

 setAlertMessagesCookie(response, ["foo", "bar"]);
 ```

-This function will check if a `Set-Cookie` is already being set, and will concat them into a list, following the [RFC spec](https://tools.ietf.org/html/rfc2109#section-4.2.2).
+This function will check if a `Set-Cookie` header is already being set, and will concat them into a list, following the [RFC spec](https://tools.ietf.org/html/rfc2109#section-4.2.2).

 Note that you will need to un-serialized the value of the cookie, and that the returned value will be a list of string, even if only one message has been set in the `alert-messages` cookie.